The Ten Best Countries To Live In For Expats 2020

 The quality of residential buildings and their maintenance is superb.
 There are federal laws regulating the indoor temperature of rental housing, and both the interiors and exteriors of the buildings must be regularly refurbished.

-The Swiss rental market is regulated by state.
+The Swiss rental market is regulated by the state.
 Rent increases are controlled by a rate pegged to the average interest rate of current mortgage loans.
 As mortgage loan rates go up or down, they are followed by the rental reference rate.

 Your rent won’t adjust itself automatically, however.
 If there’s an increase, your landlord will surely notify you as soon as possible.
 But if there’s a decrease, you’ll have to proactively contact your landlord to ask for a reduction.
 Nor does such a request work every time: landlords can justify a higher rent because of maintenance expenses.